 - You can now see that your plugins, Divi and child theme are all installed and ready for you to start building with Divi.

 If your import upload is getting stuck at a few % then you may need to check if your hosting is not on the unsupported list and may also need to edit your PHP settings.
 “Ideally, you will have memory_limit set to 256M, max_execution_time set to 500, and mysql.connect_timeout set to 400.”

 Other options for creating a re-useable WordPress template

 There are a few options to set up your template, depending on what hosting you have and what your preferred plugins may already have.
 Some of the other options for creating your master Divi template would include;

 Duplicator – Price: Free.
 Duplicator is a hugely popular plugin with 1+ million active installs but it may be a little more complicated to use that All-In-One WP Migrator

 Updraft plus – Price: Free (but needs addon or Premium version for cloning/migration addon at $30-$98).
 If you already have UpdraftPlus Pro then it’s a great option.

 Flywheel Blueprints – Price: $165 a year hosting.
-A solid hosting platform that has blueprints built in for easily creating master templates within your acccount.
+A solid hosting platform that has blueprints built-in for easily creating master templates within your account.